Can Money Buy Happiness?

 If you speak with retirees from earlier generations, there has long been a common theme that the important factor affecting a happy retirement is health – not wealth.
 More than 80% of today’s retirees agree.
 According to a recent Merrill Lynch study, regardless of wealth, Americans age 50 and older say that their biggest worry in preparing for retirement is being able pay for health-care expenses.3

 Everyone’s ideal retirement is different.
-Your actual plans are what can change the goalposts for “the number” you need to have saved by retirement.
+Your actual plans are what can change the goalposts for “the number” you and your financial advisor think you need to have saved by retirement.
 While traditional retirement advice recommends we save anywhere from 10 to 15% of current income for retirement, you may be able to save less – or need to save more – to achieve the specific lifestyle you want in retirement.
 In other words, budget for the lifestyle you plan to enjoy, not the income that you presently earn.4

 It’s one thing to scale your annual retirement income to your lifestyle – but what about the big-ticket risks?
 The Society of Actuaries (SOA) has identified a number of post-retirement risks that can affect income, such as the need for long-term or nursing care.5 By unbundling the income and insurance elements of your plan, you may be better able to afford the retirement lifestyle that will make you happy.6